BobStein/qiki-python/README.md

 * verb
 * object

-and you give the new word its own special:
+and you give the new word a number and some text:

 * number
 (1 means normal,